FernandaFranco/210-computational-thinking-javascript/notes.md

 when we try to access a property or call a method on a string primitive, JavaScript automatically converts it to a String object.
 As such, we can use the String.prototype.NAME_HERE property with a string primitive.

-when primitive values call a method, javascript temporarily coerces it to it's object correspondent in order to execute that method, since primitives don't have methods.
+when primitive values call a method, javascript temporarily coerces it to it's object correspondent in order to execute that method, since primitives don't have methods. undefined has no built-in object counterpart.

 IMPLICIT COERCION